 As you can see the main activity to do in Ella in trekking.
 We got into a routine where we would wake up early in the morning, have breakfast in our guesthouse and head out early.
 In the afternoon we would have a siesta before heading out for dinner and cocktails in the town.
 The perfect day!

-One of our most memorable moments was when we trekked to the Rawana Falls.
+One of our most memorable moments was when we trekked to the Ella Waterfall (Ravana Falls).
 The scenery along the way was jaw dropping.
 When we got near to the waterfall we met a local.
 He watched us go to the viewing area and then said to us to follow him.
 Not wanting to miss a challenge we duly followed.
 When he clambered under the safety barrier we started to have second thoughts.
 In the end we carried on as this is normal in Asia right?

 I am so glad that we did follow him as he led us to a huge rock right next to the waterfall.
 We sat there for hours admiring the view and listening to the powerful water cascade over the edge.
 The only trouble was we forgot the route back up to the top!

-You can also swim at the Rawana Falls.
+You can also swim at Ella Waterfall.
 The weather in the highlands are a lot cooler than the coastal areas but it can sometimes get sticky.
 What better way to cool of then at the foot of some waterfalls?
 Just make sure you take care on the rocks as they are very slippy.
 Don’t try to climb the waterfall either as it’s very dangerous.

 Trek to Little Adam’s Peak

 This a beautiful trek that takes around 2/3 hours depending on how many times you stop for photos.
 This is the most popular trek in the area so expect to bump into fellow travellers you met in the bars the night before.
-Unlike the trek to Ella Rock the trek to Little Adam’s Peak is clearly signposted.
-Look for the signs to the 98 acres resort and you are on the right path.
+Unlike the trek to Ella Rock the trek to Little Adams Peak is clearly signposted.
+Look for the signs to the 98 acres Ella and you are on the right path.
 You will pass some lush tea plantations on the way and if you are lucky bump into the tea pickers.
-Out of all the treks we did in Ella, this was our favourite.
+Out of all the treks we did in Ella Sri Lanka, this was our favourite.

 Paraiso Homestay – This homestay has amazing views of the Ella countryside and the breakfasts are legendary.
 The rooms are large and clean and the staff are as friendly as they come.
 Click here to see the latest prices.